baolongt/wg-identity-authentication/topics/icrc_112_batch_canister_call.md

 `icrc_112_batch_call_canister` method can be used by the relying party to request a batch call to a signer.
 To prevent misuses, the method requires that signer get approval from users to process the requests.

-Key differentiators of this method is that
+Key differentiators of this method are:
-- it requires only one approval to execute all the requests in the batch
+- It requires only one approval to execute all the requests in the batch.
-- it can be specified whether requests in the batch should be executed in parallel or in certain sequences
+- It can be specified whether requests in the batch should be executed in parallel or in certain sequences.

 ## Request Params